ssloy/ssloy.github.io/docs/tinyrenderer/textures.md

 # More data!

-Let us continue talking about shading.
+Let us continue our discussion about shading.
 How can we add more realism to our renders?
-I do not want yet to do any additional math, I just want to stop ignoring the data we already have.
-So, I stick with the Phong reflection model we [have implemented](textures.md) in the previous chapter.
+At this stage, I don’t want to introduce additional mathematics — instead, I want us to stop ignoring the data that is already available to us.
+We will continue to use the Phong reflection model that we [implemented earlier](textures.md).

-The goal for today is to make the following progression without really modifying the shader:
+Our goal today is to gradually improve the realism of our renderings without making major changes to the shader itself:

 [![](textures/teaser.jpg)](textures/teaser.jpg)